AhmedGamal2212/Introduction-to-programming-2023/README.md

 - [Session Details](session-4/)

 ### [Session #5: Arrays, and Strings](session-5/)
 - Explore your first Linear Data Structure, which is the array.
-Learn more about how to arrays, and some of the problems they solve.
+Learn more about how to use arrays, and some of the problems they solve.
 - [Session Details](session-5/)

 ## Additional Resources